Skip to main content

 4. Finally, you’ll update the Backstage app-config ConfigMap and enable the Catalog Entity Provider that ships with the @red-hat-developer-hub/backstage-plugin-catalog-backend-module-model-catalog dynamic plug-in.

 The complete installation guide for the Developer Hub OpenShift AI connector is part of the Developer Hub 1.8 documentation.
-We will update this blog post with a link to the installation guide when it is available.
+Please visit the Developer Hub 1.8 documentation for details on how to update your environment and install the OpenShift AI connector.

 Updating what the OpenShift AI connector imports into Developer Hub